cismet/geocpm-api/README.md

-# geocpm-io
+# geocpm-api

-GeoCPM related IO tools
+GeoCPM API to facilitate import, transformation and export of GeoCPM data, input and output data alike.